ms-sarda/noop-elena/README.md

 ### Deploying the front end
+- Ensure you have node and npm installed on your machine
 - In a new command line terminal, navigate to the `view` directory
 - Run the following command to install all the node modules:
 ```npm install```